malvikasharan/software_writing_skills_potsdam/README.md

 #Software Writing Skills for Your Research - Workshop for Novices

 Participated as trainer for Python and Shell in the software writing skill workshop by FOSTER.
 Helmholtz Centre Potsdam - GFZ, Germany.
-The video from the event can be found here: http://tinyurl.com/z3fjf4b
+The videos from the event can be found here: http://tinyurl.com/z3fjf4b

 The following contents are taken from the GFZ website: http://www.gfz-potsdam.de/zentrum/technologietransfer-zentren/naturgefahren-und-gi-technologien/cegit/workshops/